ameliaggwp/twitchish-clone/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Basic CRUD app built with React and Redux, imitating the popular streaming application, Twitch.

 ## Prereq
 This app requires the program OBS.
 You can download OBS for free.